This post may contain affiliate links. Read my disclosure policy.

 - Garlic powder

 - Chicken broth – homemade or storebought.
-With storebought, I prefer broth or stock from a box over the canned.
+With storebought, I prefer broth or stock from a box over canned.
 Be sure it is gluten free, if needed.

 - Plain Greek yogurt – I usually use nonfat, but any will work.